Mets find relief in New Year, introducing Dellin Betances

 ”First and foremost, he’s healthy.
 Secondly, even in his difficult time last year he still struck out 99 batters over the course of the year,” Van Wagenen said of Diaz. ”Then we know the work that he’s putting into his training – from a nutrition standpoint, strength and conditioning as well as nuts and bolts mechanics.”

-If Betances is truly healthy and Diaz can return to his previous form, Van Wagenen’s optimism may be warranted.
+Van Wagenen is optimistic that a healthy Betances and improved Diaz can help make the Mets contenders in the NL East.

-“I’ve talked many times this offseason and in the past that our goal is to increase the floor of our projected win total.
-This signing’s different,” he said about adding Betances.
-“This signing was intended to blow the cover off of our ceiling.
+”I’ve talked many times this offseason and in the past that our goal is to increase the floor of our projected win total.
+This signing’s different,” he said. ”This signing was intended to blow the cover off of our ceiling.
 We believe that a healthy and dominant Dellin combined with Edwin Diaz and Seth Lugo and Justin Wilson, Jeurys Familia, Brad Brach, Robert Gsellman.
 This collective group has the potential to be one of the best bullpens in baseball.”

-A lot has to go right for that to happen.
-For now, however, at least the pieces are in place.